tywysocki/OpenAI/README.md

-# OpenAI API Client Library (Swift)
+# OpenAI API - Swift Client Library

-A Swift library designed to help you interact with the OpenAI HTTP APIs.
+A Swift client library designed to help you interact with the OpenAI HTTP APIs.
 More information on the API can be found here: https://beta.openai.com/docs

 ## Installation 💻